WGBH-MLA/openvault3/app/views/override/terms-and-conditions.md

 verify that you own the copyright or otherwise have the rights to post the User Generated Content.

-8. WGBH may terminate your access to the Site for uploading material in violation of these Terms, at any time, without prior notice and in its sole discretion.
+8. GBH may terminate your access to the Site for uploading material in violation of these Terms, at any time, without prior notice and in its sole discretion.

 D. Removal of Content

-1. WGBH does not permit the infringement of intellectual property rights, including copyright, on its Site, and WGBH will remove Content (including User Generated Content) if properly notified that such Content infringes on another’s intellectual property rights.
-WGBH reserves the right to remove Content, including User Generated Content without prior notice.
+1. GBH does not permit the infringement of intellectual property rights, including copyright, on its Site, and GBH will remove Content (including User Generated Content) if properly notified that such Content infringes on another’s intellectual property rights.
+GBH reserves the right to remove Content, including User Generated Content without prior notice.

-2. WGBH reserves the right to change or discontinue temporarily or permanently any Content, or services available through the Site at any time without notice.
-WGBH will not be liable to you or any third party for any modification or discontinuance of the services therein.
+2. GBH reserves the right to change or discontinue temporarily or permanently any Content, or services available through the Site at any time without notice.
+GBH will not be liable to you or any third party for any modification or discontinuance of the services therein.

 E. Conflicts: Some of the Content on the Site may now or in the future